INSCCOIN/PicoBasic/Astrox Onoso/readme.md

 ## Credits

 INSCCOIN 2025 ©
-Game by [Ian Simpson]
+Game by Ian C Simpson
-ASCII art and concept inspired by classic text adventures.
+ASCII art and concept created by Computee, inspired by classic text adventures.

 ---